vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 :::

 ### 2-0 Prerequisite
  0. Assume you need an entity type for _Offline Stores_ of your online shop for example.
-So you can store it in data store, which is _Elasticsearch_ in this case, read it whenever you need it like you want to display _offline stores_ to customer for pick-up while on checkout.
+So you can store the information of your stores in data store, which is _Elasticsearch_ in this case, read the data whenever you need it like you want to display _offline stores_ to customer for pick-up while on checkout.
 :::tip NOTE
 There are two ways to import your data into data store.
 One for using `mage2vuestorefront` which runs _NodeJS_ scripts to do the job while the other for using `magento2-vsbridge-indexer` that is a native Magento 2 module for the job.